NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hyena Familiar.md

-Hyenas serve gnolls as pets, trackers, and in your case, vessels for spirits.
+Hyenas serve kholo as pets and trackers.
+Some kholos, such as yourself, draw the attention of smaller hyenas that are vessels for magical spirits.
 You gain a Tiny hyena as a familiar.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Player Core 2*
+*ORC*